zhouhuashan/onnxruntime/docs/IR.md

 ### Graphs and Libraries

 Each computation dataflow graph is structured as a list of nodes that form a graph, which MUST be free of cycles.
-Nodes have one or more inputs and one or more outputs.
-Each node can be a call to an operator or a function.
+Each node represents a call to an operator or a function.
+Each node SHOULD have one or more inputs and one or more outputs.

 A serialized graph is comprised of a set of metadata fields, a set of model parameters, a list of computation nodes, a list of function definitions, and a list of operator declarations.
 Libraries are  comprised of metadata fields, a list of function definitions, and a list of operator declarations.
 A library does __not__ contain graphs outside of its function definitions.

 Each graph and library MUST specify a name and a domain.
-Domains shall be specified using reverse domain names as organization identifiers, the same convention that is used for naming Java packages.
+Domains SHOULD be specified using reverse domain names as organization identifiers, the same convention that is used for naming Java packages.

-Each graphs MUST define the names and types of its inputs.
+Each graph MUST define the names and types of its inputs.

-Graphs and libraries SHOULD be populated with documentation strings, which MUST be plain text but MAY be interpreted using markdown syntax.
+Graphs and libraries SHOULD be populated with documentation strings, which MAY be interpreted using markdown syntax.
+HTML and other text-markup languages MUST NOT be used in documentation strings.

-__TODO: Define which markdown syntax to support.__
+__TODO: Define which specific markdown syntax to support.__

 #### Metadata